Norfolk

 The centre of Norfolk is gently undulating lowland.
-To the east are the Broads, a network of rivers and lakes which extend into Suffolk and which are protected by the Broads Authority, which give them a similar status to a national park.
-To the west the county contains part of the Fens, an extremely flat former marsh, and to the south is part of Thetford Forest.
+To the east are the northern half of the Broads, a network of rivers and lakes which extend into Suffolk and have a similar status to a national park.
+The west of the county contains part of the Fens, and to the south is part of Thetford Forest.
 The geology of the county includes clay and chalk deposits, which make its coast susceptible to erosion; the northern coast has been designated a national landscape.

 There is evidence of Prehistoric settlement in Norfolk.
 In the Roman era the region was home to the Iceni, whose leader Boudica led a major revolt in AD60.
-The Angles settled the area in the fifth century, and it became part of the Kingdom of East Anglia.
-During the later Middle Ages the county was very prosperous and heavily involved in the wool trade; this allowed the construction of many large churches.
+The Angles settled the area in the 5th century, after which it became part of the Kingdom of East Anglia.
+During the later Middle Ages the county was prosperous and heavily involved in the wool trade; this allowed the construction of many large churches.
 In 1549 Norfolk was the scene of Kett's Rebellion, which unsuccessfully protested the enclosure of land.
 The county was not heavily industrialised during the Industrial Revolution, and Norwich lost its status as one of England's largest cities.
 The contemporary economy is largely based on agriculture and tourism.